 Sue Nelson

-A local advocate for conservation, Sue Nelson championed the Clean Water Now advisory referendum question to prioritize water quality in our community — a referendum which was approved by the largest margin of all municipalities that had this on their ballot in the November 2022 elections!
-She served as the District 10 representative on the Green County Board of Supervisors where she chaired the Ag & Extension Educators and was a member of Health, Land & Water Conservation, and Land Use & Zoning committees.
-Sue is also active with the MultiCultural Outreach Program, a regional nonprofit that supports refugees to the area.
+A local advocate for conservation, Sue Nelson championed the Clean Water Now advisory referendum question to prioritize water quality in our community.
+Sue is active with the MultiCultural Outreach Program, a regional nonprofit that supports refugees to the area.
 Sue is also a member of the Board of Directors of Food, Faith and Farming.
-Here she serves to promote the well being of various entities that are involved with and/or have grass roots in rural livelihoods.
-FFFN provides seed money grants so these businesses can grow or add value to provide the service they do.
+FFFN provides seed money grants so businesses can grow and add value to their community.
 She and her husband steward 14 acres of diverse habitat in woodlands, prairie, animal habitat along with some crop land.
 With an emphasis on conservation practices and methods, always learning as they go.